userfrosting/learn/pages/11.cli/01.commands/docs.md

 ### locale:info

-This command list all available locale as well as the defaut locale.
+This command list all available locale as well as the default locale.

 ```bash
 $ php bakery locale:info